An Energy Community Is a Community Owned Business

 The Original Win-Win-Win

 Energy communities bring this time-tested cooperative model to renewable energy.
-Members invest and earn returns.
+Members buy shares and share profits.
 Communities gain energy independence and lower bills.
 The planet gets cleaner energy, faster.
-Not idealism — good business with purpose.
+We're not hippies (although hippies are cool), this is about good business with purpose.

 A Movement Built Over Centuries